UoB-COMSM0166/2025-group-30/README.md

 #### Challenge 2: Implementing rule-based stacking mechanics

 Initially, we planned to use a physics engine such as Matter.js to simulate the realistic falling and stackking of hay bales.
 However, we quickly realised it introduced significant complexity, including collision handling, rotation, and gravity simulations.
-We then opted for a simpler design of using only rectangular hay blocks in a cartoon-like asthetic.
-The challenge then becoame making the stacking feel realistic and rewarding.
+We then opted for a simpler design of using only rectangular hay blocks in a cartoon-like aesthetic.
+The challenge then became making the stacking feel realistic and rewarding.

-We first introduced a minimum horizontal overlap thresholder for a hay bale to be considered caught.
-We also implemented some backback mechanisms such as a gradual speed decrease as the player take on more hay bales.
+We first introduced a minimum horizontal overlap threholder for a hay bale to be considered caught.
+We also implemented some feedback mechanisms such as a gradual speed decrease as the player take on more hay bales.
 We thought we should impose a penalty for missing any hay bale, so we added a `Flash` object to the `Player`, which would cause the player to freeze and flash for a 0.5s.
 However, many users complainted about this features during the initial evalutation process.
 In fast-paced later levels, players could enter a frustrating loop where a missed bale triggered a flash, which caused them to miss the next bale immediately upon resuming — resulting in a chain of unavoidable penalties.
-Therefore, we scraped this setting.
-However, we were able to repurposed the `Flash` mechanics to be activated when a player exceeds the maximum number of hay bales they could carry.
+Therefore, we scrapped this setting.
+However, we were able to repurpose the `Flash` mechanics to be activated when a player exceeds the maximum number of hay bales they could carry.

 Finally, to encourage precision, we implemented a `PerfectStack` reward system.
 If a player achieved a stacking alignment of 90% or greater with the hay bale or basket below, they received a time bonus.